jsucsy/spruce/spruce/readme.md

 # Project Status
-This project currently returns an incorrect metric and needs to be fixed.
-It is not yet ready for production.
-The "users by unique page views" metric displays by total views, not unique views.
-Also, functionality testing needs to be expanded and automated into the build process.
+The "users by unique page views" metric is now correct and displays unique views as requested.
+"Pages by number of users" is also correct and displays total number of hits per page.
+This project should now be tested against production or production-like data, as well as stress-tested against future load expectactions.
+All potential issues or errors uncovered should have a test written and automated into the build process.

 # File list:
 - buildpr.sh:     bash script to check code syntax and compile binary